10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 Trying to find the friendliest rabbit breed?

 It’s tempting to choose a rabbit breed that you like the look of first.
-Buuuut that does not mean you will choose one of the most friendly rabbit breeds.
+But that does not mean you will choose one of the most friendly rabbit breeds.

 After raising rabbits for the past two decades I can tell you firsthand that not all rabbit breeds are the same.
-I have some thoughts and real-life experiences that cause me to have some thoughts and opinions that go against the mainstream media norm.
+Just because they are a popular rabbit breed on social media does not mean they make good pets.

-There are also some key factors that will have an effect on a rabbit’s personality.
+There are also some key factors other than the breed of rabbit that will have an effect on a rabbit’s personality.
 Causing it to be not so friendly.

 This post is all about how to find and choose the friendliest rabbit breed as a pet.